Purchase Apolon Hops

 Apolon hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Apolon Hops
+Origin and Geneology of the Apolon Hop

 Originally introduced as a Super Styrian in the 1970’s, it has since been reclassified as a Slovenian hybrid and is a cross between Brewer’s Gold and a Yugoslavian wild male.
 It was a seedling selection No. 18/57 made in the early 1970's at the Hop Research Institute, Zalec, Slovenia, Yugoslavia, by Dr. Tone Wagner.

 Apolon is a dual-purpose hop that can be used in all hop additions throughout the brewing process.

 Traditionally used solely for bittering, Apolon hops can be used as both an aroma and a bittering hop and is considered excellent for both.

 These are the common ranges that we've seen with Apolon hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

 Alpha acids are the main source of bitterness in beer.
 Longer boil times will result in isomerization of more alpha acids leading to increased bitterness.
 Learn more »